Eurydia/notes-on-clean-programming-language/content/_index.md

 signum 0
 ```

-The argument and parameter match.
-Thus, the body of the first implementation is evaluated.

-In this call, none of the guards were tried, since the implementation that they belong to was not chosen.
+In this call, none of the guards were tried because the implementation that they belong to is not selected.

-Instead, if it is called with a non-zero integer, the first implementation will fail to match.
+Instead, if `signum` is called with a non-zero integer, the first implementation fails to match.
+The second implementation is then selected.

 ```
 // Language: Clean